locationtech/udig-platform/docs/user/en/reference/Edit Tool Performance Preferences.rst

 Available Preferences
 ~~~~~~~~~~~~~~~~~~~~~

--  Fill Vertex Handles - Indicates whether the vertex handles should be filled.
-This can greatly
-   slow down drawing of the edit feature and adversely affect the user interaction during editing
-   when editing geometries with many vertices.

-   Default is off.

 -  Fill Selected Polygons - Indicates whether polygons will be filled.
 It is an attractive effect
    but can be problematic when the selected polygon takes up most of the display.

+   Default is on.

+-  Hide Features On Select - Indicates to hide selected Feature of the Layer.
+The feature is filtered
+   during rendering and therefore only the selection is rendered.
+It depends on the amount of data in
+   feature store and implementation for filtering using indices how performant it works.
+This can be
+   quite expensive

-   Default is off.
+   Default is on.

 **Related reference**